simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

   - Decision trees
 ---

-What is a `decision tree`? 🤷‍♂️

-If you're interested read on, if you're not ... well this one is surprisingly intuitive, go on treat yourself, read on!

 This article is the third in a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})
-    - Most people should be able to follow this section and learn how the algorithm works
+    - how the algorithm works.
   2. [**The maths**]({{< relref "#the-maths" >}})
-    - This is for the interested reader and will include detailed mathematical derivations followed by an implementation in Python
+    - derivations followed by an implementation in Python.

 Click
 - [here]({{< relref "linear_regression.md" >}}) if you missed `From zero to Linear Regression`
 - [here]({{< relref "logistic_regression.md" >}}) if you missed `From zero to Logistic Regression`

-If you have already read these congratulations!

 ---